 I’m not just talking about updates.
 You already know you need to update when WordPress and plugins update.
 That’s a given and a part of having a WordPress website.
 Updates are always a performance and security issue that you cannot ignore.

 What I’m referring to today is testing and tuning your performance and functionality.
 In a perfect world, everything would always “just work.”
 But that would require that everything remain static and not change.
 If you have a WordPress site, you know the only consistent thing is change.

 Just Two Steps

-Mark you calendar to run through these two tasks at least every quarter.
+Add a reminder to your calendar to run through these two tasks at least every quarter.
 Once a month is even better to be sure that you don’t miss something being inactive or buggy for months at a time.

-Mark Your Calendar!
+Now, Mark Your Calendar!

 At your service,